Welcome to today's edition of the Rush 24-7 podcast.

 We don't have to worry about Medicare.

-Social Security's all fine.
+Social Security is all fine.

-Lying through his teeth, as Democrats do.
+Lying through his teeth, as Democrats do, it's in big trouble.

-And now they're trying to again absolve themselves of any responsibility by blaming the recession.
+And now they're trying to, again, absolve themselves of any responsibility by blaming the recession.

 And these programs were doomed long before the recession hit.